"Normal People"'s Paul Mescal Is A Music Video Star Now — No, Really

 If you thought life couldn’t get any better than seeing Normal People star Paul Mescal pine for love in a chain necklace, then may we interest you in Paul Mescal pining while drunk dancing in a hotel room?

-The Hulu actor stars in the Rolling Stones’ new music video for “Scarlet,” a song the iconic British rock band recorded in 1974 with Led Zeppelin’s Jimmy Page on guitar.
+The Hulu actor stars in the Rolling Stones’ new music video for “Scarlet,” a song the iconic rock band recorded in 1974.
 The song, along with three other newly unearthed tracks, will be featured on the deluxe edition of the 1973 album Goats Head Soup, which drops September 4, and will also include demos, outtakes and alternate mixes, and a full live show from the Brussels, Belgium stop of their tour the same year.

 Advertisement